 Thought of The Night-The Art of Speaking Your Mind

-I am writing on this series after a really long time.
+I am writing this series after a really long time.
 I am sorry guys that I have been very busy lately.

-But throughout my personal experience I learned, “it is not what you say but how you say that makes the difference.”
-I am not saying you always have to put a fake smile on your face and be passive aggressive about your feelings.
+But throughout my personal experience, I learned, “it is not what you say but how you say that makes the difference.”
+I am not saying you always have to put a fake smile on your face and be passive-aggressive about your feelings.
 But sometimes a sense of humor is necessary.
 The same thing- when I said it with a serious face was taken differently as opposed to when I laughed and made a joke about it.
 It is all in the vibe and the way we articulate it.
 Vibration/energy or personal aura is a very debated topic but comprises a big part of our non-verbal communication.
-When your boss smiles at you asking to do something with a “pretty please”- he/she is giving you an order in a polite manner- and you do understand it very well.
-It is important to observe and read people’s intention.
+When your boss smiles at you asking to do something with a “pretty please”- he/she is giving you order in a polite manner- and you do understand it very well.
+It is important to observe and read people’s intentions.
 Good intention is all that matters even when people are making you upset.

 Guarding the tongue while listening to others first- is an important step as once what comes out of our mouth cannot be taken back.
 We must be thoughtful and empathetic to others.
-But at the same time, it is important to precisely articulate our opinion without being arrogant and move forward with life without breeding any grudges.
+But at the same time, it is important to precisely articulate our opinion without being arrogant and moving forward with life without breeding any grudges.
 I learned through experience that you cannot make everyone happy.
 Some people will dislike you anyway for whatever reason.
-Do not hide your disagreements and let it build until one fine day it reaches to the point of blowing things up.
-Speak up your mind politely when it is time to do so and never regret it.
-People who are your well wishers will stand by you even when you agree to disagree with them.
+Do not hide your disagreements and let it build until one fine day it reaches the point of blowing things up.
+Speak your mind politely when it is time to do so and never regret it.
+People who are your well-wishers will stand by you even when you agree to disagree with them.